You Are Children of Light

 No Longer Slave or Free, Male or Female

-Then why is there the law?
-It was added because of transgressions, until the offspring should come to whom the promise has been made.
+Where did the law come from?
 It was ordained through angels by the hand of a mediator.

-But now that faith has come, we are no longer under a tutor.
+But now that faith has come, we are no longer under the law.

 For you are all children of God, through faith in the Anointed Jesus.